simoncozens/fonts-and-layout/opentype.md

 ![design spaces](opentype/varfont/designspace.svg)

-Once you have designed your masters, you can then interpolate instances in between those extremes; for instance, if we wanted to create a semibold instance of this font, (Noto Sans Khmer) we would take the regular and the bold and, for each point on the glyph, compute a position that lays between the corresponding points on the two masters:
+Once you have designed your masters, you can then interpolate instances in between those extremes; for instance, if we wanted to create a semibold instance of this font, (Noto Sans Khmer) we would take the regular and the bold masters and, for each point on the glyph, compute a position that lays some proportion of the way between the corresponding points on the two masters:

 ![interpolation](opentype/varfont/interpolation.svg)